pjetrucha/transitionEnd/README.md

 ### Parameters

-- `func` - A function to be executed when transition ends
+- `func` - A function to be executed when transition ends.
 - `options` [*Optional*] - An object with additional parameters.
    - `timeout` [*default: true*] - Determine if setTimeout fallback should be set.
  When value is Integer plugin sets setTimeouts' timer on this value.